What is a Battery?

 In order to recharge these batteries, the charge is transferred in the opposite direction and the reaction is reversed, thus converting PbSO4 back to Pb and PbO2.

 Another example of the secondary cell is the nickel-cadmium cell.
-These cells are difficult to manufacture and maintain even though they have high storage capacity and a longer life.
+These cells have high storage capacities and their lifespan is relatively long (compared to other secondary cells).
+However, they are difficult to manufacture and maintain.

-To learn more about batteries and other related topics, register with BYJU’S.
+To learn more about batteries and other related topics, register with BYJU’S and download the App.